Skip to Main Content

 4. If you are not using a university email address, you will need to change it via this page: ft.com/myaccount.

-5. Email higher.education@ft.com, include your email address, and explain that you want to cancel your personal account.
+5. Email higher.education@ft.com.
+Include your @uci email address and the email address associated with your personal account, and tell them that you want to cancel your personal account.

 More questions?